 General Requirements

-Risk Level 1, 2, and 3 dischargers shall implement the following minimum best management practices to reduce or prevent pollutants in construction stormwater discharges, monitoring requirements, and reporting requirements.
+Risk Level 1, 2, and 3 dischargers shall implement the following minimum best management practices (BMPs) to reduce or prevent pollutants in construction stormwater discharges, monitoring requirements, and reporting requirements.
 If a requirement in this attachment does not specify a specific Risk Level, then the requirement applies to Risk Level 1, 2, and 3 dischargers.

-Minimum Best Management Practices (BMP)
+Minimum Best Management Practices

-A. Good Site Management "Housekeeping"
+II.A.
+Good Site Management "Housekeeping"

-1. Dischargers shall implement good site management (i.e., "housekeeping") measures for construction materials that could potentially be a threat to water quality if discharged or exposed to stormwater.
+II.A.1.
+Dischargers shall implement good site management (i.e., "housekeeping") measures for construction materials that could potentially be a threat to water quality if discharged or exposed to stormwater.
 At a minimum, dischargers shall implement the following good housekeeping measures:

 Identify and protect the products used and/or expected to be used and the end products that are produced and/or expected to be produced from exposure to stormwater.
 Products do not include materials and equipment that are designed to be outdoors and exposed to environmental conditions (e.g., poles, equipment pads, cabinets, conductors, insulators, bricks, roofing, and siding);